appwrite/appwrite/app/sdks/php/docs/account.md

 PUT https://appwrite.io/v1/account/verification
 ```

 ** Use this endpoint to complete the user email verification process.
-Use both the **userId** and **token** parameters that were attached to your app URL to verify the user email ownership.
+Use both the **userId** and **secret** parameters that were attached to your app URL to verify the user email ownership.
 If confirmed this route will return a 200 status code. **

 ### Parameters